psiberx/cp2077-neurespec/README.md

 ### Perks

-Same as for attributes, when a perk is hovered and is not at zero level, a new action *Sell* is available, which downgrades perk one level and restores one perk point.
+Same as for attributes, when a perk is hovered and is not at zero level, a new *Return* action is available, which downgrades perk one level and restores one perk point.
 It's bound to the same key used to disassemble items (default is `Z` for keyboard input).

 ### Skills

 You can adjust the skills to any level, up to the maximum level you've ever gotten in the current playthrough.
-When a skill level is hovered and is available, a new action *Select* will appear in the button hints.
+When a skill level is hovered and is available, a new *Select* action will appear in the button hints.
 It's bound to the same key used to buy perk (default is `F` for keyboard input).

 When skill level is lowered all the bonuses from corresponding levels are canceled, including perk points.